JamoDevNich/scmaster/readme.md

 Real time remote audio control client and server

 Requires PHP 7.2.4 or greater server-side
-Requires ES7 or greater client-side
+Requires a browser supporting ES7 or greater
+Node+NPM is optional when using the pre-packaged version, but is required for the dev version.

 SCMaster allows you to control one central audio playback device from multiple other devices on the same network.
 State is synchronized across all devices in real time, and upon disconnect/reconnect.